IVF- Cost Information

 - We accept most major insurance plans that cover IVF

-- Talk with our Practice Manager regarding other financing options
+- Talk with our Practice Manager regarding other outside financing options

 If intracytoplasmic sperm injection (ICSI) is needed, an additional fee of $1,750 will be due.
-If assisted hatching is performed, an additional charge of $550.
+If assisted hatching is performed, there is an additional charge of $550.
 In the rare instance that albumin is needed during an egg retrieval, the cost of the medication plus the infusion is typically $260 and is billed.
-RMSCVA also offers a “IVF Success or Refund Program”.
+This involves a down payment followed by monthly payments over one year using a credit card.
+RMSCVA also offers our “IVF Success or Refund Program”.
+See the enclosed information.

 Jody Halloran is the Practice Manager and can assist with financial questions and planning for IVF.
 She can be reached at (434)654-8520.